rackerlabs/support-how-to/content/cloud-servers/elliptic-curve-operations.md

 ### Generating EC keys and parameters

-An EC parameters file contains all of the information necessary to define an elliptic curve that you can then use for cryptographic operations (for OpenSSL this means ECDH and ECDSA).
-OpenSSL contains a large set of pre-defined curves that you can use.
+An EC parameters file contains all of the information necessary to define an elliptic curve that you can then use for cryptographic operations (for OpenSSL, this means ECDH and ECDSA).
+OpenSSL contains a large set of predefined curves that you can use.
 You can obtain the full list of built-in curves by using the following command: